HyDROSLab/EF5-dockerized/Readme.md

 ![Download the EF5-dockerized Zip File](./docs/img/3-Download_Zip.png)
 *Downloading the EF5-dockerized Zip file*

->Note: your browser might have not have prompted you for a location where to save the file, and most likely you'll find it in your `Downloads` folder in your "home directory".
+>Note: your browser might have not have prompted you for a location where to save the file, and most likely you'll find it in your `Desktop` folder in your "home directory".

 To continue, please follow the instructions below, according to the Operating System you are running.
 Currently supported platforms are [Linux](#linux), [Windows](#windows) and [MacOS](#macos).